openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

 You can reorganize your course content by dragging and dropping sections, subsections, and units to new locations in the outline.

+You can reorganize components by dragging and dropping them within the same unit, or by moving them from one unit to another unit.
+For more information, see :ref:`Reorganizing Components`.

-To move a section, subsection, or unit, move your cursor over the handle on the right of the object's box until the cursor changes to a four-headed arrow.
+To drag a section, subsection, or unit to another position in the course outline, move your cursor over the handle on the right of the object's box until the cursor changes to a four-headed arrow.
 For example, in the image below, the handle for the subsection Lesson 1 - Getting Started is selected.

 .. image:: ../../../shared/images/outline-drag-select.png
  :alt: A subsection handle selected to drag it.
  :width: 500

-Then, click and drag the object to the location that you want.
+Then, select and drag the object to the location that you want.

 If you expanded the section or subsection you are moving the object to, when you move the object, a blue line indicates where the object will land when you